realpython/python-guide/docs/writing/structure.rst

 Modules
 -------

-Python modules are one of the main abstraction layer available and probably the most natural one.
-Abstraction layers allow separating code into parts holding related data and functionalities.
+Python modules are one of the main abstraction layers available and probably the most natural one.
+Abstraction layers allow separating code into parts holding related data and functionality.

 For example, a layer of a project can handle interfacing with user actions, while another would handle low-level manipulation of data.
-The most natural way to separate these two layers is to regroup all interfacing functionalities in one file, and all low-level operations in another file.
-In this case, the interface file need to import the low-level file.
+The most natural way to separate these two layers is to regroup all interfacing functionality in one file, and all low-level operations in another file.
+In this case, the interface file needs to import the low-level file.
 This is done with the `import` and `from ... import` statements.

-As soon as you use `import` statements you use modules, either builtin modules such as `os` and `sys`, or third-party modules you have installed in your environment, or project's internal modules.
+As soon as you use `import` statements you use modules.
+These can be either built-in modules such as `os` and `sys`, third-party modules you have installed in your environment, or your project's internal modules.

-Nothing special is required for a Python file to be a module, but the import mechanism need to be understood in order to use this concept properly and avoid some issues.
+Nothing special is required for a Python file to be a module, but the import mechanism needs to be understood in order to use this concept properly and avoid some issues.

 Concretely, the `import modu` statement will look for the proper file, which is `modu.py` in the same directory as the caller if it exists.
-If it is not found, the Python interpreter with search for `modu.py` in the "path" recursively and raise an ImportError exception if it is not found.
+If it is not found, the Python interpreter will search for `modu.py` in the "path" recursively and raise an ImportError exception if it is not found.

 Once `modu.py` is found, the Python interpreter will execute the module in an isolated scope.
 Any top-level statement in `modu.py` will be executed, including other imports if any.
-Function and classes definitions are stored in the module's dictionary.
+Function and class definitions are stored in the module's dictionary.

-Then modules variables, functions and classes will be available to the caller through the module's namespace, a central concept in programming that is particularly helpful and powerful in Python.
+Then, the module's variables, functions, and classes will be available to the caller through the module's namespace, a central concept in programming that is particularly helpful and powerful in Python.

-In many languages, a `include file` directive is used by the preprocessor to take all code found in the file and 'copy' it in the caller's code.
-It is different in Python: the included code is isolated in a module namespace, which means that you generally don't have to worry that the included code could have unwanted effect, eg override an existing function with the same name.
+In many languages, an `include file` directive is used by the preprocessor to take all code found in the file and 'copy' it into the caller's code.
+It is different in Python: the included code is isolated in a module namespace, which means that you generally don't have to worry that the included code could have unwanted effects, e.g. override an existing function with the same name.

 It is possible to simulate the more standard behavior by using a special syntax of the import statement: `from modu import *`.
-This is generally considered bad practice, **using import * makes code harder to read and dependencies less compartimented**.
+This is generally considered bad practice. **Using `import *` makes code harder to read and makes dependencies less compartmentalized**.

-Using `from modu import func` is a way to pinpoint the function you want to import and put it is the global namespace.
-While much less harmful than `import *` because it shows explicitely what is imported in the global namespace, it's advantage over a simpler `import modu` is only that it will save some typing.
+Using `from modu import func` is a way to pinpoint the function you want to import and put it in the global namespace.
+While much less harmful than `import *` because it shows explicitly what is imported in the global namespace, its advantage over a simpler `import modu` is only that it will save some typing.

 **Very bad**